marufurrahmanridoy/Daily-Expense-Management-in-C/README.md

 i. show his/her daily record<br/>
 ii. can update their record<br/>
 iii.
 Can delete record <br/>
-iv. can set monthly income and cost date wise<br/>
+iv. can set monthly cost, per day cost date wise<br/>
 v.
 For all things must be logged on into it.<br/>

 <h2>#Contributing</h2><br/>